Approximate Conditional Coverage & Calibration via Neural Model Approximations: Results

-Across tasks, the KNN's consistently achieve similar point accuracies as the base networks (Table~\ref{tab:overall-approx-vs-original}).
-Table~\ref{tab:q0-vs-q1-protein} highlights our core motivations for leveraging the signals from the KNN's: There are stark differences across instances with $q=\false$ vs. $q=\true$, and as the distance to training increases (shown here for $\taskProtein$, but observed across tasks).
-In order to obtain coverage on datasets with proportionally more points with match constraint violations, and/or far from training, the quantile thresholds must correspondingly be different across these subsets.
+Across tasks, the KNNs consistently achieve similar point accuracies as the base networks (Table~\ref{tab:overall-approx-vs-original}).
+This justifies their use in replacing the output logit of the underlying Transformers.
+Table~\ref{tab:q0-vs-q1-protein} then highlights our core motivations for leveraging the signals from the KNNs: There are stark differences across instances as $\matchconstraint$ increases and as the distance to training increases (shown here for $\taskProtein$, but observed across tasks).
+In order to obtain calibration, coverage, or even similar point accuracies, on datasets with proportionally more points with $\matchconstraint<K$, and/or far from training, we must control for changes in the proportions of these partitions.